 Heal the Bay is an environmental nonprofit dedicated to making the coastal waters and watersheds of Greater Los Angeles safe, healthy and clean.
 To fulfill our mission, we use science, education, community action, and advocacy.

-While still integrally involved in pressuring government for water quality improvements, Heal the Bay has expanded its focus to include numerous educational programs and research efforts.
+When started, Heal the Bay consisted of only a handful of volunteers and no paid staff.
+Today there’s a volunteer membership of more than 25,000 and 50 Heal the Bay employees.
+While still integrally involved in pressuring government for water quality improvements, Heal the Bay has expanded its focus to include numerous research efforts, educational initiatives and community action programs.

 by Michael H. from redondo Beach, CA

 I think it is very important to help people understand the importance of keeping our beaches, coastline and waters clean for the animal and plant life that depend on it.
 It is one small step in fight against global warming that overall can make a huge difference.